pixleight/grav.pixleight.com/user/pages/01.home/_about/about.md

 ---
 ## About Me

-I'm a Maine-based marketing and communications professional with specialties including web design & development, graphic design & branding, photography, and videography.
+I'm a Cleveland-based marketing and communications professional with specialties including web design & development, graphic design & branding, photography, and videography.